andrewscaya/mod_simpleemailform/docs/basic_options.rst

 **No** means that field X won't appear in the form.

-**Required** means that the user won't be able to send the form if the field is empty.
+**Required** means that the user won't be able to submit the form if the field is empty.
 These fields are marked with an asterisk (*).

 .. image:: /images/basic_options07.png